davebiagioni/news-bias-classifier/docs/README.md

 <div style="text-align:center"><img src="img/avg-prob-by-domain.png" alt="avg-prob-by-domain" class="inline"/></div>

 Here green a bar indicates "liberal" label and blue indicates "conservative", and the black vertical line shows the prediction cutoff of 0.5.
-If we round the average score to 0/1, we find that the model correctly classifies __100%__ of the top 30 domains (if we include under sampled domains, it's closer to 75%).
+If we round the average score to 0/1, it seems that the model correctly classifies __100%__ of the top 30 domains (if we include under sampled domains, it's closer to 75%).
 Not bad!
 This point of view gives an interesting way to rank the entire domain on the political spectrum.

 ### Examples